SCULPT Tables - structure of tables for accessibility

 What is an accessible table?

-You need to make sure you use a simple table structure with column headers, making sure that the tables don't contain split cells, merged cells, or nested tables.
+When using tables to present data or information make sure you use a simple table structure with column headers, making sure that the tables don't contain split cells, merged cells, or nested tables (tables within tables).

 The Microsoft Office Accessibility Checker (opens in a new window) will list any accessibility issues in your document, including tables.